Tenstrands/CCEE-Climate-Impacts-Methodology/README.md

 # CCEE Whitepaper Data Analysis Template User Guide

 ## Description
 These are the Jupyter Notebooks for analyzing extreme heat, FEMA risk, storms, and precipitation in California, along with utility functions and datasets required for execution.
 All templates live in the `templates` folder.
 You may explore any number of templates with one download.
-For video instructions: click [here](https://drive.google.com/file/d/1Hkv9HWMZNBVzN2p48SPR7sx7j0Qpacgm/view?usp=sharing).
+For video instructions: click <a href="https://drive.google.com/file/d/1Hkv9HWMZNBVzN2p48SPR7sx7j0Qpacgm/view?usp=drive_link" target="_blank">here</a>.

 ## Installation Steps